HPEDevCom/redfishdocs/docs/redfishServices/ilos/supplementDocuments/securityService.md

 }
 ```

 {% /tab %}
 {% /tabs %}

 {% admonition type="warning" name="Warning" %}
-In iLO6 1.05 and iLO6 1.10, the TLSVersion properties are not PATCHable
+In iLO 6 v1.05 and iLO 6 v1.10, the TLSVersion properties are not PATCHable
 through Redfish.
 The workaround is to modify them through iLO GUI as
 explained in the _Enabling the Production security state_ section of the
 <a href="https://support.hpe.com/hpesc/public/docDisplay?docId=sd00002007en_us&docLocale=en_US&page=GUID-D7147C7F-2016-0901-0930-000000000626.html"